 - Implement at least one responsive search ad with 'Good' or 'Excellent' Ad Strength per ad group.
 Advertisers who improve Ad Strength for their responsive search ads from 'Poor' to 'Excellent' see 9% more clicks and conversions on average.1

-- Implement at least 4 extensions for each campaign/ad group.
+- Implement ad extensions such as sitelinks and image extensions.
 Ad extensions make your ads more engaging and allow you to show helpful information about your business.
 More eligible extensions give your ads more opportunity to meet users’ specific needs.

 Successful marketers need to deliver the right messaging for the right moment.
 Better creative messages improve ad relevance and drive more qualified clicks from your Search ads.

 In this Search ads guide for Google Ads, you’ll learn how to create compelling responsive search ads as people search on Google.com.

 - Craft messaging that focuses on user benefits.